 The same seven RCTs reporting QoL outcomes also reported on symptom burden, and four of seven found no statistically significant differences in any symptoms between groups.
-Three studies showed reductions in some disease-specific symptoms (measured on the lung cancer subscale [LCS] of the FACT-L scale)19 and physical symptoms (measured on the Linear Analog Scales of Assessment (LASA)-physical well-being scale^{12,22} or the University of California, San Diego Shortness of Breath Questionnaire).15 As with QoL, we found no clear evidence of heterogeneity associated with the study population or timing of care for symptom burden outcomes.
+Three studies showed reductions in some disease-specific symptoms (measured on the lung cancer subscale [LCS] of the FACT-L scale)20 and physical symptoms (measured on the Linear Analog Scales of Assessment (LASA)-physical well-being scale^{14,24} or the University of California, San Diego Shortness of Breath Questionnaire23).
+As with QoL, we found no clear evidence of heterogeneity associated with the study population, timing or type of palliative care intervention for symptom burden outcomes.